Bertil Bäckvall: Hammarby IF

 Born and raised in Stockholm, Bäckvall started to play football with local club Sandsborgs IF as a youngster.
 In 1939, he made his debut for Hammarby IF in Allsvenskan, Sweden's first tier.
 Bäckvall played four league games throughout the season, as Hammarby suffered a relegation, and scored a brace in a 7–1 home win against Gårda BK on 2 June 1940, making him one of the youngest ever goalscorers in Allsvenskan, at age 17.

 Back in Division 2, the Swedish second tier, Hammarby IF finished in the top four for the next six years.
 Bäckvall established himself as one of his side's offensive key players, together with Holger Nurmela and Kurt Kjellström.
 He had his major breakthrough in 1942, playing 18 games and scoring eight goals, as his side placed second behind IK Brage on goal difference, barely missing out on the play-off spot.

-In 1943, Bäckvall spent a few seasons with rival club AIK, but the transfer ultimately fell through.
+In 1943, Bäckvall spent a few months with rival club AIK, but the transfer ultimately fell through.
 Bäckvall made his debut for the Sweden national team on 26 August 1945, whilst still playing in the domestic second division, in a 7–2 friendly win against Finland national football team.

 He left Hammarby in the summer of 1946, being replaced as a left winger by the future club legend Lennart Skoglund, who would become one of the most renowned Swedish players.